Machine TypesProduct ReviewsSewing Machines

 Best Value: Brother, SE600, Computerized Machine

-You can change and preview different thread colors to make sure you are getting the design how you like it.
-For your sewing needs, the SE600 comes with 103 built-in stitches and there is also an automatic needle threader and a bright LED light to help you remain accurate even in low light.
+For your sewing needs, the SE600 comes with 103 built-in stitches, an automatic needle threader, and a bright LED light to help you remain accurate even in low light.

 PROS: